Tulsani/Stack-Rag-AI/README.md

 -  Embedding service
 -  Query Engine

+Note: the current ingestion endpoint is a serverless uploader instead of a FastAPI multipart endpoint.
+The query service itself is FastAPI.
+This split is intentional because large PDF bytes should go directly to object storage, while FastAPI remains focused on low-latency query traffic.

 ### SAI-DocUploader
 A serverless uploader to push files to object store (S3 for our case).